patpalmerston/it-logger/README.md

-npm i reux react-redux redux-thunk redux-devtools-extension
+--npm i reux react-redux redux-thunk redux-devtools-extension

+--add action then add reducer then connect it to component

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).